 The Embroidered Name

-First, cut your fleece to the size of your finished blanket, plus a half inch more on all sides.
+First, cut your fleece to the size of your finished blanket, plus a half-inch more on all sides.
 Decide where you want the name to be embroidered and print out the name in the font and size you want.
 Fleece likes to pull and stretch, so to keep the tension even as I embroider, I used the tearaway stabilizer.
 I haven’t been embroidering very long so there may be a better way to do this but this is what I found easiest.

-Trace the name backwards onto a piece of tearaway stabilizer (because it will be on the back and show up flipped when you embroider).
+Trace the name backward onto a piece of tearaway stabilizer (because it will be on the back and show up flipped when you embroider).
 Remove the backing and stick the stabilizer to the back of the fleece where you want the name to go.
 Hoop that part of your fleece, being careful not to pull it too tightly.
 Now just fill in the name with your embroidery floss using whatever stitches you want!
 I used a satin stitch to fill the letters in and then a different color and a backstitch border.

 Attaching the Fleece